vernondcole/learn-salt/lessons/installation/install.md

     ```
 Continue to answer the configuration questions as appropriate.

-The script should configure both your host and the bevymaster in one operation.
+The script should configure both your host workstation and the bevymaster in one operation.

+The settings from you installation script are stored in `/srv/pillar/01_bevy_settings.sls`
+and my be edited there, or altered by subsequent runs of `./bootstrap_bevy_member_here.py`